pranaigiri/offlineai-ai-chat-assistant/README.md

 ## ⚠️ Project Status

-This project is a personal project built for learning purposes within 2 days.
+This project was built in 2 days, for learning purposes.
 It requires refactoring, optimization, and several improvements.
 Contributions and suggestions are welcome!

 ### 🌠 Improvements Needed
 - **Realtime Download Progress:** Parse and display the progress of `ollama pull` execution, although progress information is visible in the console.
-- **Remove Flickering on Code Highlight:** Fix flickering issues when displaying code snippets with syntax highlighting.
+- **Remove Flickering on Code Highlight:** Flickering issues when displaying code snippets with syntax highlighting.
 - **Live Server Compatibility:** Making the app function in a live server environment without Electron.

 ## 🐜 License